 The following policy areas were decided by the Center’s Board of Directors.
 Focusing on a few important concerns lets the Center be more effective in advocacy efforts.
 Our grassroots engagement will be on these issues, but the Center will work to remain flexible in response to legislative opportunities as they arise.

-We will also be working to identify program and practice changes that will improve network adequacy, the ability of a health plan to provide enrollees with timely access to a sufficient number of in-network providers, including primary care and specialty physicians, as well as other health care services included in the benefit contract.
+We will continue working with the Healthcare for All Virginians (HAV) Coalition to identify program and practice changes that will improve network adequacy, the ability of a health plan to provide enrollees with timely access to a sufficient number of in-network providers, including primary care and specialty physicians, as well as other health care services included in the benefit contract.

-VICPP has developed a Healthcare Expansion Toolkit for educational use.
+VICPP has developed a Medicaid Expansion Outreach Toolkit for educational use.

 For many, a missing paycheck or late pay can result in missed car, rent, or child support payments, each of which has serious long term impact and ultimately threatens the entire Commonwealth’s economy.
 That’s why increased transparency, penalties, and resources are needed to hold employers accountable and give employees the knowledge they need to ensure fairness.